Gradient Inversion Attack on Graph Neural Networks: Theoretical Justification

-\begin{proposition} {For a GraphSAGE layer defined in \eqref{eqsagenode}, Node Attacker 1 can recover the target node features given the gradients of the first layer as $\mathbf{x}_v=\nabla_{(\mathbf{W}_2)_i}\mathcal{L}_v/\nabla_{(\mathbf{b})_i}\mathcal{L}_v$ as long as $\nabla_{(\mathbf{b})_i}\mathcal{L}_v \neq 0$.} \end{proposition} \begin{proof} See Appendix \ref{prop2_proof}. \end{proof} In the following, we focus on theoretically analyzing the attack setting of Node Attacker 2, specifically targeting the recovery of nodal features and/or the graph structure.
-To reiterate, this setting involves leveraging the gradients of the loss function of GNNs associated with each node in the egonet or subgraph. \begin{proposition} For a GCN layer defined in equations \eqref{eqgcnnode} and \eqref{agg_gcn}, Node Attacker 2-a can recover $\tilde{\mathbf{A}}$ given the gradients of the first layer as long as $\mathbf{X}$ is full row-rank. \end{proposition} \begin{proof} From Proposition \ref{prop:prop1} we know that given the gradients for a node we can recover the aggregated representations of that node.
-Since we know the gradients for each node we can recover the aggregated representation for each node.
+\begin{proposition} {For a GraphSAGE layer defined in \eqref{eqsagenode}, Node Attacker 1 can reconstruct the target node features given the gradients of the first layer as $\mathbf{x}_v=\nabla_{(\mathbf{W}_2)_i}\mathcal{L}_v/\nabla_{(\mathbf{b})_i}\mathcal{L}_v$ as long as $\nabla_{(\mathbf{b})_i}\mathcal{L}_v \neq 0$.} \end{proposition} \begin{proof} See Appendix \ref{prop2_proof}. \end{proof} In the following, we focus on theoretically analyzing the attack setting of Node Attacker 2, specifically targeting the reconstruction of nodal features and/or the graph structure.
+To reiterate, this setting involves leveraging the gradients of the loss function of GNNs associated with each node in the egonet or subgraph.

+\begin{proposition} For a GCN layer defined in equations \eqref{eqgcnnode} and \eqref{agg_gcn}, Node Attacker 2-G can reconstruct $\tilde{\mathbf{A}}$ given the gradients of the first layer as long as $\mathbf{X}$ is full row-rank. \end{proposition} \begin{proof} From Proposition \ref{prop:prop1} we know that given the gradients for a node we can reconstruct the aggregated representations of that node.
+Since we know the gradients for each node we can reconstruct the aggregated representation for each node.
 Let $\mathbf{X}^{\text{agg}} \in \mathbb{R}^{N \times D}$ denote the aggregated node representation matrix where each row $i$ denotes the aggregated node representation of node $v_i$, \eqref{agg_gcn} in the matrix form can be written as the following for $l-1=0$.